Rd. 1, Pk. 7

 Will Redmond, CB, Mississippi State

-Redmond (6-0, 185) was a tough corner for the Bulldogs in 2014.
+To start 2015, Redmond notched 19 tackles and two interceptions.
+The 6-foot, 185-pounder was a tough corner for the Bulldogs in 2014.
 He racked up 51 tackles with five passes broken up and three interceptions.
 It was his first season as a starter.
 Redmond is a physical defender who has upside to develop.